Song of the South: Legacy

 As early as October 1945, a newspaper strip called Uncle Remus and His Tales of Br'er Rabbit appeared in the United States, and this production continued until 1972.
 There have also been episodes for the series produced for the Disney comic books worldwide, in the U.S., Denmark and the Netherlands, from the 1940s up to 2012.
-Br'er Bear and Br'er Fox also appeared frequently in Disney's Big Bad Wolf stories, although here, Br'er Bear was usually cast as an honest farmer and family man, instead of an antagonist in his original appearances.
+Br'er Fox and Br'er Bear also appeared frequently in Disney's Big Bad Wolf stories, although here, Br'er Bear was usually cast as an honest farmer and family man, instead of an antagonist in his original appearances.

-The Splash Mountain log flume ride, installed at Disneyland in 1989, and at Tokyo Disneyland and Magic Kingdom in 1992, is based on the animated portions of Song of the South.
+The Splash Mountain log flume ride, which opened at Disneyland in 1989, and at Tokyo Disneyland and Magic Kingdom in 1992, is based on the animated portions of Song of the South.
 As with the film, the ride had drawn controversy over the years due to the racial issues associated with the work.
-Amid the George Floyd protests in 2020, Disney announced that they will retool the ride in Disneyland and Magic Kingdom to remove the Song of the South elements and replace them with a concept based on Disney's 2009 film The Princess and the Frog.
+Amid the George Floyd protests in 2020, Disney announced that they would retool the ride in Disneyland and Magic Kingdom to remove the Song of the South elements and replace them with a concept based on Disney Animation's 2009 film The Princess and the Frog.
 Disney stated that development of the project began in 2019.
 The New York Times reported that Disney executives had privately discussed removing the attraction's Song of the South theme for at least five years, before putting into development the Princess and the Frog theme.
-In July 2022, Disney announced that the new ride will be called Tiana's Bayou Adventure and will open in both parks in late 2024.
-The Magic Kingdom version of Splash Mountain closed in January 2023.
+In July 2022, Disney announced that the new ride would be called Tiana's Bayou Adventure.
+The Magic Kingdom version of Splash Mountain closed in January 2023, while the Disneyland version closed in May 2023.
+Tiana's Bayou Adventure opened in June 2024 at Magic Kingdom and in November 2024 at Disneyland.